-Co-directors Jennifer Baichwal, Edward Burtynsky, and Nicholas de Pencier discuss their third collaboration, Anthropocene: The Human Epoch.
+Co-directors Jennifer Baichwal, Edward Burtynsky, and Nicholas de Pencier discuss their third film collaboration, Anthropocene: The Human Epoch.
 This is an excerpt from the ebook The Canadian Cinema Yearbook which is available for purchase here.

 The central tension in Edward Burtynsky’s photographs is that they’re gorgeous, and yet they depict the human destruction of the earth’s ecosystems.
 You view his photos in awe at their majesty; their beauty is what makes them so terrifying.
 In 2006, Burtynsky started collaborating with director Jennifer Baichwal and producer-cinematographer Nicholas de Pencier to turn his photography books into feature films.
 Manufactured Landscapes (2006) tackled industrial landscapes and the waste they generated.
 Watermark (2013) explored how humans have leveraged water resources and caused environmental destruction in the process.
 Like Burtynsky’s photographs, the films are impressive works of art, best seen on the big screen to capture the scale of the landscapes.